hugo-chilemme/holbertonschool-simple_shell/README.md

 ## Overview :computer:
 `hsh` is a custom UNIX command line interpreter, built entirely in **C** language.
 It executes commands read from the standard input.
-The memory management has been handled.
+The memory management and the errors output have been handled.

 ## Built With :hammer_and_wrench: